Frequently Asked Questions

 Why should someone use the Foundations curriculum?

-- American Jews and interfaith families are searching to understand aspects of Jewish identity.
+- North American Jews and interfaith families are searching to understand aspects of Jewish identity.

 - Jewish wisdom draws on an unbroken record of experience and thought facing vital questions in the world and society.
 Hartman brings millennia of thoughtful debates and framing to bear on our own, contemporary world.